April 3, 2012

 Hailing from the martyr’s own community of Magar from Gorkha Proper, which I feel privileged of having come, I have had many opportunities in the past to visit the place where, Martyr Lakhan Thapa Magar, as I said above, is believed today to have been born.
 The elderly people of Kahule Bhangar of Gorkha district, west Nepal believe the martyr was born there in 1835.
 But no documented information so far to ascertain this place and date is available; neither do we have any other documentation to prove that he was actually born in a village or place other than this anyway.
 Few Magar writers have otherwise written that the martyr was not born in Kahule Bhangar but their proposition for some other places like Lucknow of India also does not sound to me probable.
 The birth place of the martyr must either be Kahule Bhangar as believed by most people or Bungkot Khabdi Bhanjyang or the surrounding area in the district.
 The village of Kahule Bhangar is a small settlement, on the northern slope of Batase Dada inhabited mostly by the Magars even today; understandably the village must have been totally a village of the Magars some 140 years ago when the martyr began his revolt against Jung Bahadur Rana’s tyrannical rule.

-Similarly, we do not have any reference of his educational achievement and career as well, however, some Nepalese historians write he was a soldier but do not disclose what position he had held in the army.
-Some Magar writers, in contrast, claim he was a captain in the army.
-Since this becomes an uncorroborated claim, therefore, few historians have contested it again recently.
-In the lack of any evidence, nothing can be said for sure that he had held any position like captain in the Nepalese army.
-Rather he has been said to be a social organizer and promising leader of the people.
-This sounds a possibility to me in one sense as "his graceful manners and persuasive tone procured him an armed following of 1, 500 men, at the head of whom he threatened to march to the capital, and after assassinating Jung Bahadur, to seize the rein of government, and inaugurate the golden age of the Nepalese history"[2].
-Scanning this very line with today’s spectacles, in an unacceptable manner, the later day historians of Nepal have repeatedly blown it up to disqualify the martyr for his martyrdom.
-I intend to discuss it in the paragraphs below why those historians would have needed to blow it up ignoring the fact that the martyr’s movement for social change had for the first time in history ‘disturbed the peace of the country'.
+Similarly, we do not have any reference of his educational achievement and career as well, however, some Nepalese historians write he was a soldier but do not disclose what position he had held in the Nepalese Army.
+Some Magar writers, in contrast, claim he was a captain in the army and since this becomes an uncorroborated claim, therefore, few historians have contested it again recently.
+In the lack of any historical record or evidence, nothing can be said for sure that he had held any position like captain in the Nepalese army rather he is said to be a social organizer and promising leader of the people.
+This sounds a possibility to me in one sense as "his graceful manners and persuasive tone procured him an armed following of 1,500 men, at the head of whom he threatened to march to the capital, and after assassinating Jung Bahadur, to seize the rein of government, and inaugurate the golden age of the Nepalese history"[2].
+Scanning this very line with today’s spectacles, in an unacceptable manner, the later day historians of Nepal have repeatedly blown it up to degenerate, disqualify and deny the martyr for his martyrdom.
+I intend to discuss it in the paragraphs below why those historians would have needed to blow it up ignoring the fact that the martyr’s movement for social change and justice had for the first time in history ‘disturbed the peace of the country'.

 As the people were suffering from Jung Bahadur Rana's tyranny, Martyr Lakhan Thapa Magar taking some ex-army-men created a rebel force in Gorkha and started a rebellion against the government.
-I do not intend to go to any further details on how Jung Bahadur Rana ruled Nepal.
-We have huge treasure of historical documents and books on him already.
-In this paper, I shall discuss from another angle - the martyrdom of Lakhan Thapa himself.
+I do not intend to go to any further details on how Jung Bahadur Rana ruled Nepal as we have huge treasure of historical documents and books on him already.
+In this note, I shall discuss from another angle - the martyrdom of Lakhan Thapa himself.

 Pudma Jung Bahadur Rana writes, “Shortly after Jung Bahadur Rana returned from Godavari to his Thapathali Durbar, a rebellion of a somewhat curious nature disturbed the peace of the country.
 A certain Gorkha, formerly a soldier in the army, set himself up as king, calling himself an incarnation of the renowned Lakhan Thapa of ancient times.
 He imposed upon a large number of ignorant classes, whom he induced to put faith in his imposture and join under his banner, in order to subvert the government of Jung Bahadur.
 He pretended that he was specially commissioned by the goddess Manokamana to overthrow Jung Bahadur, and put himself in his place”[4]